Taking Root

 400

-Farmers in Training Who Completed the Farm Business Planning Course
+Farmers in Training Who Completed the Farm Business Planning Course2300

-Low Income Seniors, Families, and Children Received New Entry Produce
+Low Income Seniors, Families, and Children Received New Entry Produce350

 Now Nol is the one putting in the long hours, sometimes harvesting water spinach or melon by flashlight until 11 p.m., preparing for the next day’s market.
 “I love to see my things grow,” she said.
 “And then my customers, they love me, they love what I grow.
 I love the people that love my vegetables.”